Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: All recipes should be displayed as cards in a paginated list

 ### Tasks:
-- [x] Create AllRecipes class view in views.py
+- &check; Create AllRecipes class view in views.py
-- [x] Add the URL path for the AllRecipes view in urls.py
+- &check; Add the URL path for the AllRecipes view in urls.py
-- [x] Create the all_recipes template with content, styling and logic
+- &check; Create the all_recipes template with content, styling and logic
-- [x] Add URL links from the index template to the all_recipes template
+- &check; Add URL links from the index template to the all_recipes template
-- [x] Test functionality
+- &check; Test functionality

 [Back to top](<#contents>)